variantstudios/compasshighschool.org/_posts/2020-01-06-navigator-news-1-6-20.md

   page_description:
 ---

-# —The Excitement of the New Year —
+# The Excitement of the New Year

 ![](/assets/images/img-7955.jpg){: width="1333" height="1000"}